| Texas

 frequently surprised when they go to other places and find no frontage

 have frontage roads on their highways!"
-Most native Texans don't
+But many native

-realize how much of an oddity our extensive frontage roads are.
+realize how much of an idiosyncrasy our extensive frontage roads

-Conversely, many out-of-state visitors immediately notice and comment
+are.
+Conversely, many out-of-state visitors immediately notice and

 "turnarounds".
-These are separate U-turn ramps that allow traffic
+These are separate U-turn lanes that allow

-heading in one direction on a one-way frontage road to "turn around"
+heading in one direction on a one-way frontage road to reverse course

 and head the other way on the opposite frontage road without having to

-traverse the two frontage road/cross street intersections (see diagram
+pass through the two frontage road/cross street intersections (see

 below).
-This greatly eases congestion in the intersections.
+This reduces congestion and conflicts in those

 frontage roads and therefore are generally found only in urban